 - acute (infectious) thyroiditis — usually caused by a bacterial infection

 Thyroid hormones are made up of iodine molecules.
 Some medicines containing iodine can cause your thyroid to become overactive —this is known as drug-induced thyroiditis.
 Your thyroid function will improve soon after stopping the medication, but your thyroid levels might continue to be high for a few months.
 Other medicines containing lithium and amiodarone can also have an effect on your thyroid.

 In rare cases, a cancerous growth on your thyroid gland might cause your thyroid gland to become overactive.

 Diagnosing an overactive thyroid with a blood test

-A thyroid function blood test, either done at home or arranged by your GP, can measure the following:
+A thyroid blood test can measure the following:

 - triiodothyronine (T3) — one of your main thyroid hormones